Evexi/Evexi/docs/kiosk/index.md

 }
 ````

 The second optional argument can take an object of override settings for the printer.
 This can be used if the kiosk is on a different serial port or has a different baud rate.
 One of more overrides can be sent.
 Default values for everything else will be used.
+If you want to check what the print settings should be for a particular device you can click the 'SELF' button on the printer to print a test page which lists out what these settings should be for that particular device.

 ````typescript
 await window.Evexi.tizen.printer('PRINT DATA', {